by William Goodall February 15, 2021

 While hemp oil comes either in refined or unrefined varieties, CBD oil has 3 different manifestations:

 Now that we know of the types of both hemp oil and CBD oil, what are the benefits of each?
-Both have health benefits and can contribute to overall wellness.
+Both have potential health benefits and may contribute to overall wellness.
 Let’s explore the benefits of hemp seed oil first: